 Focusing on how language skills develop, both in terms of learners' knowledge and their ability to use the language.
 This work is managed by Cambridge English Language Assessment.

-The starting point for the English Profile team is to fill the gaps left by the Threshold series and other Reference Level Description projects, such as Profile Deutsch.
-Existing specifications for English do not go beyond B2, and level A1 was only ever produced in a draft form.
-Therefore, a focus on the C levels, both in functional and linguistic terms, has been prioritised.
+The starting point for the English Profile team was to fill the gaps left by the Threshold series and other Reference Level Description projects, such as Profile Deutsch.
+Existing specifications for English did not go beyond B2, and level A1 was only ever produced in a draft form.
+Therefore, a focus on the C levels, both in functional and linguistic terms, was prioritised.

 • How do the different kinds of criterial features (lexical semantic, syntactic, discourse etc.) cluster together to define learner profiles in English?
 Which linguistic features realise which language functions across the CEFR levels?